 Mental illness is treatable.
 Suicide is preventable.
 Education and understanding it is our single best strategy for prevention.
 You can start here.

-1. Suicidal thinking is a brain attack
+1. Suicidal thinking is a public health issue

-This brain attack causes an irrational episode of emotional pain so great, that people who suffer from these thoughts think death is the only option.
+This brain pain causes an irrational episode of emotional pain so great, that people who suffer from these thoughts think death is the only option.
 They feel worthless and that your life would be better without them.

 That moment comes on with extreme intensity and can last from a few minutes to several hours.
 One study of people who attempted suicide found that 48% thought of suicide for fewer than 10 minutes before making the suicide attempt.